brandendupont-mcw/second-cms/src/documentation-pages/criminal-justice-process.md

 ### What does the DA’s Office not do?

 * Arrests individuals.
-Law enforcement arrests and refers individuals upon probable cause of offense.
+Law enforcement arrests and, upon probable cause for an offense, refers arrestees to the DA for prosecution.
 * Sets bond.
 The judge makes the decision on the bond set.
 * Imposes sentences.
 The judge imposes a sentence following conviction.